 This is a register of all trials currently taking place in Europe.
 It contains information on interventional clinical trials on medicines conducted in the European Union or the European Economic Area which started after 1 May 2004.
 This is the database used by national medicines regulators for data related to clinical trial protocols.
 The data on the results of these trials are entered into the database by the sponsors of the trials themselves and are published in this Register once the sponsors have validated the data.

 There is a registry and results register of worldwide clinical trials (whether publicly or privately funded).
 The submission of adverse event information was optional when this database was first released in 2008 but this information was required from September 2009.
 Results information for registered and completed studies is submitted by the study sponsor or principal investigator in a standard, tabular format without discussions or conclusions.
 The information is considered summary information and does not include individual patient data.

-A biosimilar medicine mimics the effects of a previously approved biologic medicine and is intended to treat the same disease or diseases.
+A biosimilar medicine mimics the effects of a previously approved biological medicine and is intended to treat the same disease or diseases.
+Eculizumab and Ravulizumab are both biological medicines.
 Biosimilars should not be confused with traditional generic medicines, which are considered to be identical to the original medicine.
-Biosimilars are being developed for PNH based on understandings made possible through the development and use of eculizumab (Soliris) in PNH over the past decade.
 It is likely that several new biosimilar medicines will come to the market in the short to medium term.